 Advanced Jenkinsfile Techniques for CICD

-Continuous integration and deployment are critical aspects of modern software development.
-They allow teams to rapidly iterate on their code and deliver high-quality software to customers faster.
-Jenkins is a popular open-source tool for continuous integration and deployment, and it offers a powerful feature called Jenkinsfile.
-In this article, we’ll explore advanced Jenkinsfile techniques for continuous integration and deployment and how they can streamline your DevOps workflow.
+Jenkins is a popular open-source tool for CI/CD, and it offers a powerful feature called Jenkinsfile for defining pipelines as code.
+In this article, we’ll explore advanced Jenkinsfile techniques that can streamline your DevOps workflow.

 What is a Jenkinsfile?